Hi guys!

 Combine tempura powder and water in a mixing bowl.

-Remove with a strainer and place on a paper towel lined tray.
+Remove with a strainer and place on a paper towel-lined tray.
 Repeat with the remaining batter.

-Egg and the tempura flakes can be 5 to 7 days made ahead.
+The egg and the tempura flakes can be 5 to 7 days made ahead.

 Finally, let’s make the beef udon!

-Combine the beef, soy sauce, sugar, mirin and sake in a bowl.
+Combine the beef, soy sauce, sugar, mirin, and sake in a bowl.

-Add beef mixture and cook the beef until beef is about half way done, about 2 to 3 minutes.
+Add beef mixture and cook the beef until beef is about halfway done, about 2 to 3 minutes.
 Pour dashi stock and let it simmer for 4 to 6 minutes or until beef is fully cooked and onion is soften.

 Check out my basic dashi recipe below if you wanna make it from scratch.